-A. If any Signatory to this PA determines that its terms will not or cannot be carried out, that party shall immediately consult the other Signatories to attempt to develop an amendment per Stipulation X (Amendments).
-If within 30 calendar days an amendment cannot be reached, any Signatory may terminate the PA upon written notification of the other Signatories.
+- A. If any Signatory to this PA determines that its terms will not or cannot be carried out, that party shall immediately consult the other Signatories to attempt to develop an amendment per Stipulation X (Amendments).
+If within 30 calendar days an amendment cannot be reached, any Signatory may terminate the PA upon written notification of the other Signatories, with the obligations accruing up to the date of termination remaining in full force and effect. - B. Once the PA is terminated, and prior to work continuing on the Undertaking, the New York District must either (a) execute a PA pursuant to 36 CFR § 800.6 or (b) request, take into account, and respond to the comments of the ACHP under CFR § 800.7.
+The New York District shall notify the Signatories as to the course of action it will pursue.

-- B. Once the PA is terminated, and prior to work continuing on the Undertaking, the New York District must either (a) execute a PA pursuant to 36 CFR § 800.6 or (b) request, take into account, and respond to the comments of the ACHP under CFR § 800.7.
-The New York District shall notify the Signatories as to the course of action it will pursue. - C. Execution of this PA by the New York District and the SHPOs and implementation of its terms evidence that the New York District has taken into account the effects of this Undertaking on historic properties and afforded the ACHP an opportunity to comment.
+C. Execution of this PA by the New York District and the SHPOs and implementation of its terms evidence that the New York District has considered the effects of this Undertaking on historic properties and afforded the ACHP an opportunity to comment.